Qirhi/island-babygirl/content/copy/blog-posts/happy-thanksgiving-2020.md

 imageAlt: A turkey with divs written into each of its colorful feathers.
 ---

-## Happy Thanksgiving 2020!!
+## Happy Thanksgiving 2020!! 🦃🍁🍽

-Happy Thanksgiving! 🦃🍁🍽 Hope you all have a <div>ine little holiday! 🧡 I’m grateful for the chance to learn to code & for all the beautiful friends along the way.💻➡️ The HTML Content Division element (<div>) is the generic container for flow content.
+Hope you all have a DIVine little holiday! 🧡 I’m grateful for the chance to learn to code & for all the awesome friends along the way.

+💻➡️ The HTML Content Division element \<div> is the generic container for flow content.
 It has no effect on the content or layout until styled using CSS. - MDN